jmedinacs/gv_meal_break_law_compliance/README.md

 ## Project Summary

-This project demonstrates an end-to-end data pipeline designed to evaluate employer compliance with California's meal break law (Labor Code § 512):
+This project delivers a fully automated **Python-based compliance pipeline** that evaluates adherence to California's meal break law (Labor Code § 512).
+It is designed to scale across months, ensuring consistent monitoring and risk detection for HR and operations teams.

+The pipeline performs the following steps end-to-end:

-1. **Ingest** raw monthly timecard data
+1. **Ingest** raw monthly timecard data (`.csv`)
-2. **Clean** the dataset (ensure integrity, handle missing values)
+2. **Clean** the dataset to ensure structural integrity and filter out unusable rows
-3. **Detect violations** based on lunch timing and waiver status
+3. **Detect violations** based on lunch timing and waiver status, using encoded business logic aligned with California law
-4. **Generate reports** summarizing valid shifts and violations
+4. **Generate reports** that summarize valid shifts, violations, and their breakdown by type
-5. **Compile year-to-date metrics** as new monthly data is added
+5. **Compile year-to-date (YTD) summaries** automatically as each new month's data is processed

+This is a **turnkey solution**: once raw data is dropped into the folder, the pipeline handles everything from compliance checks to summary reporting **no manual intervention required**.

 ### Current Findings – Golden Valley Software